-5.4 Export control, trade restrictions and sanctions
+6.4 Export control, trade restrictions and sanctions

-IFE shall not export goods, technology, services or materials that can be used for military purposes or contribute to strengthening another nation's military capability without an export licence from the Ministry of Foreign Affairs.
+IFE shall comply with national and international laws on trade controls, which include business transactions with countries, companies and individuals (sanctions).
+IFE shall not export goods, services, technology or materials that can be used for military purposes or contribute to strengthening another nation's military capability without an export licence from the Ministry of Foreign Affairs.

-IFE shall comply with nationally applicable sanctions and trade restrictions at all times.
 In cases of uncertainty, we will enter into a dialogue with the relevant authority for clarification and obtain updates on the international situation and on regulatory changes.